asticode/go-keyboardemulator/README.md

 # Important

 `go-keyboardemulator` is only available for Windows for now.
-Linux will come soon and MAC OSX too I hope :D
+Linux will come next and hopefully MAC OSX too :D

 # About